tkunovsky/Fast-actor/README.md

 ### Messages and Actor state
 Visibility of all fields defined inside of Actors are guaranted by [Happens-Before](https://javarevisited.blogspot.com/2020/01/what-is-happens-before-in-java-concurrency.html#axzz6nysLoMrT) rules.
 It's thread-safe only in case when these fields are used only by Actor which own them (by their methods `preStart` and `onMessage`).
 Message doesn't need to be immutable but after it is sent to Actor, its modification can cause a race condition.

+### API
+Simplified API from [Akka Actor](https://doc.akka.io/docs/akka/current/actors.html) framework was used for Fast Actor library.
+It should make learning curve more favorable for people which know it.
+The API is also more friendly than API of Akka Actor framework for Java applications.

 ## Build
 This library uses Maven, you can build it and get desired jar file with `mvn package`.